An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Methodology

 \subsubsection{LLM Selection}

-To fully evaluate the performance of LLMs in security defect detection, we \black{firstly} selected four representative LLMs from the proprietary GPT and Gemini families, along with two from the open-source Llama 2 family, which are the most popularly used LLMs when we started our experiments in December 2023.
-Specifically, for proprietary LLMs, we chose GPT-3.5 and GPT-4 provided by the ChatGPT platform (May 2024 version), and GPT-4 Turbo and Gemini Pro accessed through the API.
-For open-source LLMs, we deployed the smallest and largest chat versions of models in the Llama 2 series--namely, Llama 2 7B and Llama 2 70B--on a server with eight NVIDIA GeForce RTX 4090 GPUs, each with 24 GB of VRAM. \black{Given the rapid development of LLMs and the emergence of reasoning-optimized models, we additionally employed DeepSeek-R1 and accessed its updated version released on May 28, 2025 through the API.} \black{To realistically reflect on the practical capabilities of LLMs in security defect detection, we used the default hyperparameter settings throughout our experiments.} Some studies mitigate the non-determinism of LLMs by setting the temperature to zero~\citep{atil2024llm, blackwell2024towards}.
-In contrast, we refrained from doing so, as this may adversely affect the performance of the LLMs~\citep{song2024good} and may not guarantee determinism~\citep{ouyang2025empirical, astekin2024exploratory}.
+\black{To fully evaluate the performance of LLMs in security defect detection, we selected a range of representative LLMs from both proprietary and open-source families.
+Specifically, this study encompasses three proprietary LLMs--GPT-4, GPT-4 Turbo and Gemini Pro--as well as two open-source LLMs from the Llama 2 series, namely Llama 2 7B and Llama 2 70B.
+These models were the most widely adopted LLMs when we started our experiments in December 2023.
+Given the rapid development of LLMs and the emergence of reasoning-optimized models, we additionally employed DeepSeek-R1 and accessed its updated version released on May 28, 2025, to ensure the comprehensiveness of our evaluation. }

+\black{Regarding deployment, GPT-4, GPT-4 Turbo, Gemini Pro and DeepSeek-R1 were accessed via their respective APIs.
+For Llama 2 7B and Llama 2 70B, we deployed chat versions of them on a server equipped with eight NVIDIA GeForce RTX 4090 GPUs, each with 24 GB of VRAM.
+To better reflect the practical capabilities of off-the-shelf LLMs in security defect detection, we used the default hyperparameter settings throughout our experiments.
+Although some studies mitigate the non-determinism of LLMs by setting the temperature parameter to zero~\citep{atil2024llm, blackwell2024towards}, we refrained from doing so, as this may adversely affect the performance of the LLMs~\citep{song2024good} and may not guarantee determinism~\citep{ouyang2025empirical, astekin2024exploratory}.
 We retained the default temperature settings and quantified the non-determinism of LLMs as one aspect of performance evaluation in RQ1.4, rather than artificially suppressing such non-determinism via hyperparameter tuning.
-The versions, context windows, and parameter settings of LLMs used in our study are summarized in Table \ref{tbl:llms}.
+The versions, context windows, and parameter settings of LLMs used in our study are summarized in Table \ref{tbl:llms}.}